eoshubio/eoshub-ios/README.md

 ### Smart contract
 - Manually execute smart contracts. *(available soon)*

-## ICO platform.
+## ICO platform. *(available soon)*
-- EOSHUB is preparing a platform to participate in ICO easily with the EOS that it keeps.
+- EOSHUB wants to be a decentralized ICO platform for all EOS lovers.
+At EOSHub ICO company can promote their coins and company's technology. and user's can collect information from EOSHub community and also particiapte in ICO directly.

 ## Security.